 Secondly, it prewarns kids that one day their body will start changing.
 This helps with removing some of the fear that many children fear about this stage of change.
 Fear of the unknown is what can make puberty a tougher time for kids.
 Think back to your own memories of puberty, were you prewarned or did you just discover hair in funny places one day?

 Thirdly, it helps you to plant the seed that puberty isn’t all doom and gloom.
 Puberty is portrayed very negatively in our media and in our everyday conversation.
 I recently did a search on images to depict puberty and they were all sad, depressed, pimply, unhappy teenagers!
 Let’snot set our kids up for a negative experience!

-You can find more great books on like Hair in Funny Places and on puberty (and sex education) in my new parent resources – Sex Education Books for Children: The Parent Guide.
+You can find more great sex education books like Hair in Funny Places and on puberty (and sex education) in my new parent resources – Sex Education Books for Children: The Parent Guide.

 There are a lot of other really good puberty books out there.

 Most of them though, are written for kids that are about to start changing.
 And all of them are factual books ie none of them wrap puberty up into a story, like Hair in Funny Places does.